MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/pipe.md

 ## Remarks

 The **`_pipe`** function creates a *pipe*, which is an artificial I/O channel that a program uses to pass information to other programs.
-A pipe resembles a file because it has a file pointer, a file descriptor, or both, and it can be read from or written to by using the Standard Library input and output functions.
+A pipe resembles a file, because it has a file pointer, a file descriptor, or both.
+And, it can be read from or written to by using the Standard Library input and output functions.
 However, a pipe doesn't represent a specific file or device.
 Instead, it represents temporary storage in memory that is independent of the program's own memory and is controlled entirely by the operating system.

 **`_pipe`** resembles **`_open`** but opens the pipe for reading and writing and returns two file descriptors instead of one.
 The program can use both sides of the pipe or close the one that it doesn't need.
 For example, the command processor in Windows creates a pipe when it executes a command such as **`PROGRAM1 | PROGRAM2`**.

 The standard output descriptor of `PROGRAM1` is attached to the pipe's write descriptor.
 The standard input descriptor of `PROGRAM2` is attached to the pipe's read descriptor.
-This eliminates the need to create temporary files to pass information to other programs.
+This attachment eliminates the need to create temporary files to pass information to other programs.

 The **`_pipe`** function returns two file descriptors to the pipe in the *`pfds`* argument.
 The element *`pfds`*[0] contains the read descriptor, and the element *`pfds`*[1] contains the write descriptor.
 Pipe file descriptors are used in the same way as other file descriptors.
 (The low-level input and output functions **`_read`** and **`_write`** can read from and write to a pipe.)
 To detect the end-of-pipe condition, check for a **`_read`** request that returns 0 as the number of bytes read.